 First King Charles III Banknotes ENTER CIRCULATION!

-The first banknotes featuring King Charles III entered circulation today (5th June 2024), here’s everything you need to know.
+The first banknotes featuring King Charles III entered circulation on 5th June 2024, here’s everything you need to know.

 King Charles III Banknotes